commercetools/commercetools-sync-java/docs/adr/0002-shopping-lists-lineitem-and-textlineitem-update-actions.md

 <!-- The change that we're proposing or have agreed to implement. -->

 - Product variant will be matched by its SKU, if the SKU not set for a LineItemDraft, the draft will not be synced and an error callback will be triggered.
 > Note: In commercetools API, the product variant to be selected in the LineItemDraft can be specified either by its product ID plus variant ID or by its SKU.
+> Check [LineItemDraft Product Variant Selection](https://docs.commercetools.com/api/projects/shoppingLists#lineitemdraft-product-variant-selection) for more details.

 - When a [Change LineItems Order](https://docs.commercetools.com/api/projects/shoppingLists#change-lineitems-order">) action is needed,